artemkk/artemkk/README.md

 - I’m @artemkk (artemkuryachy.com)
 - I’m interested in ... reading, history, film, and cooking.
-- I’m currently learning ... the OSS ecosystem and neural networks.
+- I’m currently learning ...
+Kubernetes, AWS, and Docker.
 - I’m looking to collaborate on ... nothing particular at the moment.

 <!---